kledsonhugo/app-notifier-aws/README.md

 ## **Congratulations**

-If you reach this step, you completed successfully the procedure.
+If you reach this step successfully, you completed the procedure.

 Don´t forget to destroy all resources avoiding unnecessary costs.